Tiffany Quinn

 And I have an experienced team that delivers all that stuff!

 So a lot of businesses struggle with succession planning - the founders or CEO are doing all the sales, the brand is built around them.
 If you want a brand that stands alone and carries its own value and equity, even beyond the owners and founders, then you’ll want to invest in your strategic storytelling and business development coaching, and make your senior leaders accountable for business growth.
-And that’s my favourite!
+(My favourite!)

-Done playing catch-up with scattered marketing efforts and ready to embrace marketing as an ongoing, evolving storytelling process?
+Done playing catch-up (and wasting money) with scattered, reactive marketing efforts and ready to build real equity into your brand?
 Want strategic marketing guidance that adapts and grows alongside your business in the AEC industry?
 Give me a shout and we'll workshop your long-term brand strategy that evolves with your company: tiffany@generateleads.ie